DPI-WE/ruby-data-structures-algorithms-first-unique-character-in-string/content.md

 Remember, the objective is not just to find a non-repeating character but to identify the *first* non-repeating character based on its appearance in the string.

 ## Think Aloud
 In an interview, clearly explaining your thought process is vital.
-Start by considering how you could track the occurrence of each character.

-Pseudocode can be helpful here:
+Start by considering how you could track the number of occurrences for each character.
+Pseudocode can be helpful here.
-1. Iterate through the string, counting the occurrences of each character.
-2. Iterate through the string again, this time checking the count of each character.
-3. Return the index of the first character with a count of 1.

 ## Test your code